cplmakerlab/cplmakerlab.github.io/_slidedecks/selling-your-designs-online.md

       area.&nbsp;

-      \-Craislist: Allows for a variety of sales and postings, not frequently used for handmade items.&nbsp;
+      \-Craigslist: Allows for a variety of sales and postings, not frequently used for handmade items.&nbsp;